nicolasbrughmans/nicolasbrughmans.github.io/_pages/about.md

   - /about.html
 ---

-I'm Nicolas, a PhD Candidate at KU Leuven working on magnetohydrodynamics (MHD), a domain of plasma physics.
-My thesis, to be defended this summer, focuses on instabilities in black hole accretion disks and on solar prominence formation.
+I'm Nicolas, a postdoctoral researcher at KU Leuven working on magnetohydrodynamics (MHD), a domain of plasma physics.
+My PhD thesis focuses on instabilities in black hole accretion disks and on solar prominence formation and can be found [here](https://nicolasbrughmans.github.io/files/thesis_met_cover.pdf).

 Research interests
 ======